oracle/docker-images/OracleSOASuite/dockerfiles/README.md

 Extract the downloaded zip files and copy `fmw_12.2.1.4.0_soa.jar`, `fmw_12.2.1.4.0_osb.jar` files under `dockerfiles/12.2.1.4` for building Oracle SOA 12.2.1.4 image.

 >IMPORTANT: To build the SOA image with patches, you need to download and drop the patch zip files (for e.g. `p29928100_122134_Generic.zip`) into the `patches/` folder under the version which is required, for e.g. for `12.2.1.4.0` the folder is `12.2.1.4/patches`.
+Similarly, to build the image by including the OPatch patch, download and drop the OPatch patch zip file (for e.g. `p28186730_139424_Generic.zip`) into the `opatch_patch/` folder.
 Then run the `buildDockerImage.sh` script as mentioned below:

 Build the Oracle SOA 12.2.1.4 image using: